WindOfNature/Nested-Learning/README.md

 ### Presets & Auto-scale (recommended)

 If you don’t want to tune hyperparameters, use `preset="balanced"` with `auto_scale=True`.
-Auto-scaling adapts replay buffer size, replay ratio, and memory decay based on dataset size and task count.
+Auto-scaling adapts replay buffer size, replay ratio, memory decay, and (for Titans) CMS frequencies/depth/chunk sizes based on dataset size and task count.

 > Note: Presets default to **no replay**.
 Replay is only active if you pass
 > non-zero `replay_ratio` and `replay_weight` in your training code.

-### CMS Hyperparameters (required for presets)
+### CMS Hyperparameters (auto-scaled)

 `frequencies` defines the CMS update rates (Eq.
 70–71 in the paper). `cms_depth` controls the per-level MLP depth inside each memory block.
-In the digits example we pass `--cms-frequencies` and `--cms-depth` explicitly, and CMS chunk sizes are configured via `--cms-chunk-size` / `--cms-memory-chunk-size`.
+By default, HOPE auto-scales CMS **frequencies/depth/chunk sizes** when using the Titans backbone, and uses a fixed schedule when using Hope-Attention.
+You can still override any of them via `--cms-*` flags or constructor arguments.

-`hope_levels` + `lowest_frequency` can still be used as a convenience to generate frequencies, but presets expect explicit `frequencies` for CMS configuration.
+`hope_levels` + `lowest_frequency` can still be used as a convenience to generate frequencies, but presets no longer require explicit CMS configuration.
 ---

 ## Optimizer State Persistence (Continual Learning)